HugoDF/medium-followers/README.md

-# Medium followers
+# Mediumlytics

 Web app version of the CLI script.

-See it online at [https://medium-followers.glitch.me](https://medium-followers.glitch.me)
+See it online at https://mediumlytics.com